Quick Picks

 - +Confluence if enterprise & atlassian shops

-- +Craft if apple ecosystem users
+- +Evernote if capture-heavy users

 NO if: